VecSet-Edit: Unleashing Pre-trained LRM for Mesh Editing from Single Image: Experiments

-\paragraph{Preservation and Efficiency.} A core challenge in 3D editing is preventing unintended alterations.
-By leveraging the VecSet-based backbone, our method achieves the lowest Chamfer Distance (CD)—21\% lower than the previous SOTA—along with superior image-based metrics (PSNR, SSIM, LPIPS).
+A core challenge in 3D editing is preventing unintended alterations.
+As presented in \cref{tab:quantitative_comparison}, by leveraging the VecSet-based backbone, our method achieves the lowest Chamfer Distance (CD)—21\% lower than the previous SOTA—along with superior image-based metrics (PSNR, SSIM, LPIPS).
 This indicates that VecSet-Edit effectively maintains the structural integrity and visual fidelity of unedited regions.
-In contrast, multi-view methods (e.g., MVEdit, Instant3DiT) often suffer from global distortions due to mesh misalignment, while voxel-based approaches (e.g., VoxHammer) exhibit higher CD errors attributable to limited grid resolution. \textbf{Beyond preservation quality}, VecSet-Edit achieves a $2\times$ speedup compared to Trellis and VoxHammer, further validating the efficiency advantages of the VecSet backbone.

-\paragraph{Condition Alignment.} We utilize DINO-I and CLIP-T to evaluate visual and semantic consistency.
-As our pipeline is designed for image-guided editing, we observe a significant advantage in DINO-I scores, indicating that our geometry faithfully captures the structural details of the input image.
-While our CLIP-T scores are slightly lower than other baselines, they remain competitive, reflecting our design priority: optimizing for strict visual (image) alignment rather than broad text correspondence.
+In contrast, multi-view methods (e.g., MVEdit, Instant3DiT) often suffer from global distortions due to mesh misalignment, while voxel-based approaches (e.g., VoxHammer) exhibit higher CD errors attributable to limited grid resolution. \textbf{Beyond preservation quality}, VecSet-Edit achieves a $2\times$ wall-clock speedup compared to Trellis and VoxHammer, further validating the efficiency advantages of the VecSet backbone.
+Additionally, we utilize DINO-I and CLIP-T to evaluate visual and semantic consistency.
+Because our pipeline is designed for image-guided editing, we observe a significant advantage in DINO-I scores, indicating that our geometry faithfully captures the structural details of the input image.
+While our CLIP-T scores are slightly lower than other baselines, they remain competitive, reflecting our design priority: optimizing for strict visual (image) alignment rather than broad textual correspondence.